Singing hymns through masks, Christians mark pandemic Easter - WTMJ

 “We know that outside the country, everyone is in a lockdown and closing down.
 But for us, this celebration is joyous.
 We can’t stop everything.
 We need to be happy,” said worshipper Jimmy Babek.

-A service at the Church of the Holy Sepulcher in the Old City of Jerusalem was celebrated by the senior Roman Catholic cleric in the Holy Land.
-That is the site many Christians hold is where Jesus was crucified, buried and rose from the dead.
+A service at the Church of the Holy Sepulchre in the Old City of Jerusalem was celebrated by the senior Roman Catholic cleric in the Holy Land.
+That is the site where many Christians believe Jesus was crucified, buried and rose from the dead.

 Israel’s successful vaccination campaign has allowed reopening of many places, including religious sites.